espora-net/pora/docs/build-script.md

 1. Installs dependencies using `npm install`.
 2. Builds the Electron app using `npm run build`.
+3. Compiles TypeScript files using `tsc`.
-3. Creates the DMG installer using `npx electron-builder --mac`.
+4. Creates the DMG installer using `npx electron-builder --mac`.

 Below is the content of the `macos-editor/build.sh` script: